antonio-lopez-lao-all825/building-a-spectrum-predictor-from-smiles/README.md

 NMR spectroscopy exploits the magnetic properties of atomic nuclei.
 When placed in a strong magnetic field, nuclei with non-zero spin (like ¹H) absorb electromagnetic radiation at characteristic frequencies.
 The **chemical shift** (δ) measures how much the resonance frequency of a nucleus differs from a reference compound (typically TMS - tetramethylsilane), expressed in parts per million (ppm).

+The chemical shift is influenced by the electron density around the nucleus.
+Electrons shield the nucleus from the external magnetic field, so protons in electron-rich environments resonate at lower frequencies (upfield, lower ppm), while protons in electron-poor environments resonate at higher frequencies (downfield, higher ppm).

 ### Factors Affecting Chemical Shift

-The chemical shift of a proton is influenced by:
+Several factors determine the chemical shift of a proton:

-1. **Electronegativity of nearby atoms**: Electronegative atoms (O, N, F, Cl) withdraw electron density, deshielding the proton and shifting it downfield (higher ppm)
-2. **Hybridization**: sp² carbons (alkenes, aromatics) show different shifts than sp³ carbons
-3. **Aromaticity**: Ring current effects in aromatic systems cause significant shifts
-4. **Hydrogen bonding**: Can cause variable shifts depending on conditions
-5. **Anisotropic effects**: Magnetic anisotropy from π-systems and other groups
+**Electronegativity of nearby atoms** is perhaps the most important factor.
+Electronegative atoms like oxygen, nitrogen, fluorine, and chlorine withdraw electron density from neighboring protons, deshielding them and causing downfield shifts.
+This effect diminishes with distance but can still be significant at 2-3 bonds away.

+**Hybridization** of the parent atom affects electron distribution.
+Protons attached to sp² carbons (in alkenes or aromatic rings) typically appear at different chemical shifts than those on sp³ carbons due to differences in electronegativity and magnetic anisotropy effects.

+**Aromaticity** introduces ring current effects.
+The circulation of π-electrons in aromatic systems creates a local magnetic field that significantly deshields protons on the ring periphery, shifting them downfield to the 6.5-8.5 ppm region.

+**Hydrogen bonding** can cause variable shifts depending on conditions.
+Protons involved in hydrogen bonds are typically deshielded and appear downfield, but the exact position depends on the strength and dynamics of the hydrogen bond.

 ### Typical Chemical Shift Ranges

+Different types of protons appear in characteristic regions of the spectrum:

 | Proton Type | δ Range (ppm) |
 |-------------|---------------|